misterfish/stick/README.md

 	  _ => 'nothing',
 	)

-A variant, using a point-free style and the `always` function:
+A variant, using a point-free add function and the `always` function:

 	import { add, always, } from 'stick-js'